Corbelli/dqn-pytorch/Report.md

         target_qs = rewards + GAMMA*max_next_qs
 ```

-Then, the importance sampling weights to compesate the prioritezed sampling are calculated and used to multply the loss (and, consequently, the error gradients)
+Then, the importance sampling weights to compensate the prioritized sampling are calculated and used to multiply the loss (and, consequently, the error gradients)

 ```python
     is_weights = np.power(probabilites*BATCH_SIZE, -beta)